-To achieve the content control and de-siloed data structure needed to maximize digital resident engagement, Warfield-Graham recommended that Sandy City partner with CivicPlus® and leverage its Engage 6 headless content management system (HCMS) as its data repository and front-end content distribution system, and the CivicOptimizeTM Productivity low-code development software for the creation of custom forms and in-field mobile applications.
+To achieve the content control and de-siloed data structure needed to maximize digital resident engagement, Warfield-Graham recommended that Sandy City partner with CivicPlus and leverage its headless content management system (HCMS) as its data repository and front-end content distribution system and the CivicPlus Process Automation and Digital Services software for the creation of custom forms and in-field mobile applications.

 Accelerating Digital Optimization

 In 2018, Sandy City issued a request for proposal (RFP) for software solutions to replace its existing content management system (CMS) and achieve its vision for a true citywide communication platform.
-The City chose to implement Engage 6 from CivicPlus.
+The City chose to implement a CivicPlus website.
 While launching its new platform and making significant strides, the COVID-19 pandemic hit in the Spring of 2020.
-The Sandy City Administration suddenly needed to accelerate their efforts and test the platform’s capabilities.
+The Sandy City Administration suddenly needed to accelerate its efforts and test the platform’s capabilities.

 “One of the most significant ways that COVID-19 impacted our community involved our businesses shutting down,” explained Richards.
 Since Sandy’s communication team acts as an internal agency serving each department, Economic Development reached out to the Communications Department to see how they could help with the ravaging impact COVID-19 has on local businesses.
 “All of us on the Communications team asked ourselves, how can we help businesses?”